Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Extending ChASE to pseudo-hermitian Hamiltonians

 \section{Extending ChASE to pseudo-hermitian Hamiltonians}

-The hermicity of the matrix is a central assumption in the current design of ChASE.
-To extend the framework to pseudo-hermitian eigenproblems such as \eqref{introcution::full_eigenproblem}, three major components of the algorithm must be revised. \textit{First, Spectral bounds estimation.} The estimation of $\lambda_1, \lambda_{\nevex}$, and $\lambda_n$ (Line~\ref{lst:line:lanczos} in Algorithm~\ref{algortihm::hermitian_chase}) is no longer based on standard hermitian Lanczos algorithm.
+The hermicity of the matrix and the locality of the target eigenvalues at one spectral extreme are central assumptions in the current design of ChASE.
+To extend the framework to solve for the smallest positive eigenpairs of pseudo-hermitian eigenproblems such as \eqref{introcution::full_eigenproblem}, five major components of the algorithm must be revised. \textit{(i) Spectral bounds estimation.} The target eigenpairs are now located in the middle of the spectrum.
+In Section \ref{sec::chebyshev_filter}, we design the Chebyshev polynomial on $H^2$ (at Line~\ref{lst:line:cheby}) to fold the spectrum at zero, such that all eigenvalues become positive.
+Thus, t\OLD{T}he estimation of $\lambda_1, \lambda_{\nevex}$, and $\lambda_n$ (Line~\ref{lst:line:lanczos} in Algorithm~\ref{algortihm::hermitian_chase}) should map to the spectrum of $H^2$.
+In addition, our approach is no longer based on standard hermitian Lanczos algorithm.
 Instead, we employ a few iterations of the pseudo-hermitian Lanczos variant developed in \cite{gruning_implementation_2011}.
-Details are given in Section \ref{sec::estimating_variables}.
-While the Chebyshev filter (Line~\ref{lst:line:cheby}) still applies due to the real spectrum of $H$ (Theorem \ref{theorem::SH_HPD}), minor adjustments in the \rw{parallel} matrix-matrix products are required to account for the pseudo-hermitian structure. \rw{This is discussed in Section \ref{sec::parallel_implementation}}. \textit{Second, orthonormalization and locking of right eigenvectors.} The next step after filtering the target eigenvectors associated with smallest eigenvalues is to extract the locked eigenvectors from the current search space (Lines~\ref{lst:line:VR-1}–\ref{lst:line:VR-2} in Algorithm~\ref{algortihm::hermitian_chase}).
+Details are given in Section \ref{sec::estimating_variables}. \textit{(ii) Chebyshev filter.} As a side effect of filtering with $H^2$, obtaining the $\nev$ smallest positive eigenpairs requires doubling the size of the search-space because the negative counterparts are filtered in to the same degree.
+Nevertheless, we exploit the positive-negative symmetry of \eqref{eqn::positive-negative_right_eigenvectors} to restrict filtering on the positive approximate eigenvectors only.
+Minor adjustments in the parallel matrix-matrix products are also required to account for the pseudo-hermitian structure. \textit{(iii), orthonormalization and locking of right eigenvectors.} After filtering the target eigenvectors associated with smallest eigenvalues, ChASE extracts the locked eigenvectors from the current search space (Lines~\ref{lst:line:VR-1}–\ref{lst:line:VR-2} in Algorithm~\ref{algortihm::hermitian_chase}).
 In the pseudo-hermitian case, the right eigenvectors are not orthonormal, meaning that the target vectors may remain correlated.
 As a result, orthonormalizing the locked columns against the remaining search space can impair convergence.
-Remedies for this issue are discussed in Section~\ref{sec::S_orthonormalization}. \textit{Third, Rayleigh-Ritz procedure.} Constructing the Rayleigh quotient $G$ from a single orthonormal basis (Line~\ref{lst:line:rrstarts}) is effective in the hermitian case but performs poorly in the pseudo-hermitian setting.
-Instead, we adopt an oblique Rayleigh–Ritz scheme (Section~\ref{sec::rayleigh_ritz_for_pseudo_hermitian}). \rw{Section \ref{sec:rayleigh_ritz_variants_convergence} will show that it achieves} quadratic convergence of the Ritz values and allows forming $G$ directly without explicitly constructing the dual basis.
+Remedies for this issue are discussed in Section~\ref{sec::S_orthonormalization}. \textit{(iv), Rayleigh-Ritz procedure.} Constructing the Rayleigh quotient $G$ from a single orthonormal basis (Line~\ref{lst:line:rrstarts}) is effective in the hermitian case but performs poorly in the pseudo-hermitian setting.
+Instead, we adopt an oblique Rayleigh–Ritz scheme (Section~\ref{sec::rayleigh_ritz_for_pseudo_hermitian}) which preserves the characteristic positive-negative spectral symmetry of $H$.
+This feature is crucial to distinguish between positive and negative eigenvectors which appear symmetrically in the search-space.
+Section \ref{sec:rayleigh_ritz_variants_convergence} will also show that our variant achieves quadratic convergence of the Ritz values and allows us to form $G$ directly without explicitly constructing the dual basis. \textit{(v), Back-transformation and residuals.} The back-transformed eigenvectors are coupled through the $K$-conjugate relation \eqref{eqn::positive-negative_right_eigenvectors}.
+This enforces symmetric handling of positive and negative eigenpairs throughout the iterative process, allowing back-transformation and residual computations to be performed on only half the search space. \textit{(vi), Subspace Initialization.} We conclude this section by showing that the initial subspace should be constrained to the $S$-positive manifold to ensure the stability of Rayleigh-Ritz.